afurkany/LLM-Foundations/README.md

 ## The implementations in the repository can be seen as below:
 * PyTorch review: [link to notebook](/notebooks/pytorch_review.ipynb)
+* Implementation of tokenizer: N/A yet
-* Implementation of a attention mechanism
+* Implementation of a attention mechanism: N/A yet
-* Implementation of a transformer architecture
+* Implementation of a transformer architecture: N/A yet
-* Implementation of a complete GPT architecture
+* Implementation of a complete GPT architecture: N/A yet
-* Loading pretrained GPT model weights
+* Loading pretrained GPT model weights: N/A yet
-* Using pretrained model for fine tuning
+* Using pretrained model for fine tuning: N/A yet
-* Implementation of a basic chat UI and getting interaction with fine-tuned model
+* Implementation of a basic chat UI and getting interaction with fine-tuned model: N/A yet

 The README file will be updated towards the end of the entire implementation of the project.